"Once it's in the soup, I call it beef."

 - One issue of Marvel Comics G.I.
 Joe series had a group of Joe recruits being put through deliberately harsh training to see who cracked.
 Lunch was "mystery meat on a shingle".
 One disgusted recruit asks "How do they get it so grey?".

 - C.M.O.T.
 Dibbler's sausages and meat pies in the Discworld novels.
 They're not bad, technically.
 They have no taste.

 "What I'm delicately alludin' to here is that you'll get something organic, and probably heated.
 After that, you're on your own."

-- Wayside School had a lunch lady that can cook very well - if she's only cooking for one or two, but the more food she cooks, the worst it tastes.
+- Wayside School had a lunch lady that can cook very well - if she's only cooking for one or two, but the more food she cooks, the worse it tastes.
 It's said that she cooks 500 meals, and only two students at a time are willing to eat it, and half of those that eat it go home sick.
 Mystery Meat is only part of the dishes she serves.

 - Notably, as bad as it tastes, it can cause a person to spontaneously kiss someone and leave them with no memory of the act.

 - This is a staple of the Stoneybrook Middle School's cafeteria in The Babysitters Club.

 - The trope is mentioned by name in Winds of Fury at a carnival, with the recommended cure for the inevitable stomachache being the snake oil sold by the medicine man in the next booth over (which was brandy with some medicinal herbs in it).
 The disturbing thing was that conditions in Hardorn were so bad that the mystery meat was actually an improvement over what some people had been eating.